 - Indian Economy

-How to prepare for the Current Affairs quiz?
+How to prepare for the Current Affairs Quiz for UPSC?

 Aspirants should strive hard to keep themselves updated on the latest Current Affairs.

-Government schemes, policies and plans are important from the exam perspective.
+- Government Schemes – Government initiatives, policies and plans are important from the exam perspective.
 Credible sources for Current Affairs on these are the Press Information Bureau, Rajya Sabha TV, Yojana and Kurukshetra magazine etc.

 The Current Affairs quiz can be found here: